Nonlapun/jQuery_Imag_Gallery/README.md

 # jQuery_Image_Gallery

 This is group Imagine.
-This is 12 example of Image Gallery.
+This is 12 examples of Image Gallery.